 This text has long been a help for me on the topic of profanity.
 My initial take is that believers should never use profane words, simply because there are so many other colorful terms available that are often more descriptive of whatever state of affairs one is explicating.
 After all, “the Second Edition of the 20-volume Oxford English Dictionary contains full entries for 171,476 words in current use, and 47,156 obsolete words” (source).
 My experience shows that an expanded vocabulary helps propel a discussion forward and open up communication, whereas hearing another’s emphatic emotional convictions on a subject shuts down deeper thinking and inhibits considering alternative angles.
 Surely if one expanded their vocabulary, a more useful and less offensive term could be found that has just as much zest.
 Only a few episodes watching Downton Abbey and it’s easy to see how high British speak can cut deeply in some of the most polite and seemingly civil ways—without one use of a profane term!

 “Tact is the ability to tell someone to go to hell in such a way that they look forward to the trip.” — Winston Churchill

 Nevertheless, I get it that one occasionally chooses to use a profane term for the sake of emphasis.
 One might argue the strategic use of a “colorful” term can get the point across in ways no common speak could.
 But as a manner of speaking, potentially offensive, obscene, or foul language hardly seems appropriate.
-I personally believe it is annoying, juvenile, and intellectually immature.
+I personally believe the incessant use of profanity is annoying, juvenile, and intellectually immature.
 And, yes, that belief applies to me, because I’ve certainly been guilty of this peccadillo.
 I say this because of Paul’s instruction to the Ephesians and to us.
-Let’s look a bit more closely at his meaning.
+Let’s look a bit more closely.